 The Boer War seems to have been a dreadful thing, fought in South Africa between Dutch expatriates exhibiting Dutch and expatriate determination, astuteness, and a kind of reverse-snob self-importance, and the British who were at the end of the 19th century in the full glory of their imperial arrogance.
-Hard to know which side one would have wanted less to be on.
+Hard to know which side you’d have wanted less to be on.

 I don’t know what to make of Ms. Millard’s point of view unless Hero of the Empire is wildly ironic.
 But her language (especially once she gets past the boring first 20% or so of this story) is archaic and sounds Churchillian, as if she’s caught up in the spirit of this famous man’s success.
 Either the whole thing is a sophisticated tease to subtly draw attention to the odious nature of a great man (and possibly the ethics of a great empire) or she just has a tin ear.
-My reading and every critique I’ve seen suggest it’s the former.
+Or both.
+My reading and every critique I’ve seen suggest it’s at least the former.
 Check out American reviews and then a couple of British ones.
 I’m with the Brits: this author is weirdly Anglophile without much depth of ambiguity.

 For me, it’s a 7.1/6.9.